 So what do you have to wear when riding a motorcycle?
 Let’s take a look.

 A Complete Guide on What to Wear on a Motorcycle

-These days, laying your mitts on the right motorcycle wear is easier than ever.
-Whether you go for textile or leather, motorcycle jeans vs adventure riding suits, or track onesies vs some off-road gear, there are plenty of options out there.
-For now, though, just aim for gear that is versatile, affordable, and comfortable.
+These days, laying your mitts on the proper motorcycle wear is easier than ever.
+Whether you go for textile or leather, motorcycle jeans vs. adventure riding suits, or track onesies vs. some off-road gear, there are plenty of options out there.
+For now, though, aim for equipment that is versatile, affordable, and comfortable.

 Here is what to wear when riding a motorcycle:

 - A helmet

 - Motorcycle jeans or pants and a motorcycle jacket

 - Motorcycle boots